For current political commentary, see the daily political notes.

 a nonfree firmware blob for the WiFi, so I could not use the internal

 WiFi device.
 No big problem, I used an external WiFi adaptor.

 I stopped using it because the OLPC project decided to make their machine support Windows, so I did not want to appear to endorse it by visibly carrying it around.
 I could have continued using it privately with its free software installation, but I had no need for another computer to use only privately.

 The results that seemed likely, millions of children running Windows on the OLPC, have not occurred.
 Instead we see millions of children running Windows on the Intel Classmate, or nowadays a Chromebook that sends the child's personal data to Google.

 Before that I used machines that ran completely free GNU/Linux systems but had nonfree BIOSes.
 I tried for about 8 years to find a way to avoid the nonfree BIOS in some commercial machine.

 I do not have a preferred GNU/Linux distro.
 I recommend all the ethical distros — namely, those that are 100% free software.

 I've chosen not to have any preferences among those ethical distros.
-But I am not in a position to judge them on other criteria: even to try them all would be a lot work that I have no need to do.
+In fact, I am not in a position to judge them on other criteria: even to try them all would be a lot work of that I have no need to do.